 Do you want to become the few who know this God’s secret?
 You may read the article here, https://allerpops.com/oral-probiotic-deficiency-may-cause-common-allergies/.

 Our immune system is like a car with an accelerator to speed it up and brakes to slow it down.
 Pathogens stimulate the immune system so it can protect us from infectious diseases and probiotics (friendly bacteria) slow it down when there is no infection.
-Like the car, our immune system is designed to be parked most of the time by the brake — our probiotics.
+Like the car, our immune system keeps quiet most of the time with the brake — our probiotics applied.

 The main food for the gut probiotics is fiber.
 Milk contains oligosaccharides, fibers that are evolutionarily designed to be food for probiotics dominant in the infant’s gut.
 Adults usually have these bacteria at a relatively lower level.
 Drinking milk may promote them to grow and send more pacifying signals to your immune system surrounding the guts.